Nielsen Park: Management under the Nielsen Park Trust (1912–1967)

 A small western toilet block was built in c.
 1920 as a Ladies Toilet block, with rusticated sandstone walls.
 Another small toilet block, completed in 1965 was one of the last buildings to be constructed under the Trust administration.
-Built to a Government Architect design using stone walls but in a contemporary architectural idiom, it was discretely sited at the on the hill at the western end of the beach behind vegetation.
+Built to a Government Architect design using stone walls but in a contemporary architectural idiom, it was discretely sited on the hill at the western end of the beach behind vegetation.

 In 1932 the Dressing Pavilion was built.
 This single-storey building or enclosure was designed in a restrained Inter-war Mediterranean style, to provide change and shower facilities for paying visitors using the beach.
 It was designed to provide separated men's and women's toilets, lockers and changing spaces around two large courtyards.
 The building was constructed from cement rendered and painted brickwork walls, recessed externally and capped with narrow pitched terracotta tiled roofing on a timber framework.
 It provided the sole access way, via a tunnel, to the swimming enclosure which was then fenced off from the rest of the park, and thus allowed the Trust to charge visitors for swimming.

 The Halbert Pavilion, located between Greycliffe house and the Kiosk was built by the Nielsen Park Trust as a picnicking pavilion.
 The structure had no windows and the sides were partially sheeted.
 The cut and filled grassed area, retained by a sandstone wall, was accessed by steps and a cement path from the access road.

 Mt Trefle, the highest point in the Park, was named after the Hon.
 John Treflé, Secretary for Lands from 1912-1915.
 Treflé followed the Hon.
 N. R. W. Nielsen who had been Secretary in the McGowen Government from 1910 and 1911.
 It is a sandstone outcrop with evidence of a basalt dyke extending from Mount Trefle down to the Bottle and Glass Point.
 Prior to the period of public ownership, a quarry was in use on its eastern side.
 In the early management by the Trust revenue was generated from the agistment of horses on cleared land on the northern slopes of Mount Trefle towards the rear of Greycliffe.
 The management of the Park was altered in 1950 when it was combined with Vaucluse Park to become Nielsen-Vaucluse Trust.
 This Trust management the park for another 17 years until it was transferred to the care of NPWS in 1967.

 Several early Trust-era structures including a rotunda, dressing sheds, swimming enclosures and the ferry wharf were gradually removed across the period for a wide range of reasons including weather events and changing requirements of the site.
 Greycliffe House was located on a separate lot and was not included in Nielsen Park until 1970.
 The Sydney Harbour National Park was established in 1975 and Nielsen Park was included a few years later.